wrwills/dynamodb-scala/commentary.md

 case class Bar(b: String, foo: Foo)
 ```

-and to be able to use tho sewith DynamoDb, but the way TableMapper and Key work  makes this difficult:
+and to be able to use those with DynamoDb, but the way TableMapper and Key work  makes this difficult:

 ```scala
 scala> Key[Foo]("seq")